femaury/77bit-guides/public/content/all-about-weapons.md

 > 💡
 >
-> When a weapon has the Weapon Damage stat (so its base damage is doubled), **the increase of damage per level for each upgrade is also doubled** since both the base damage and the stat increase**!**
+> When a weapon has the Weapon Damage stat (so its base damage is doubled), **the increase of damage per level for each upgrade is also doubled** since both the base damage and the stat increase!
 >
 > This means that a Preem weapon with 82 base damage (instead of 41), will get +6 dmg per level at Tier 0, +18 dmg at Tier +1, +36 dmg at Tier +2, etc…
 >